PAIR-code/lit/documentation/ui_guide.md

 compared against each other, across all applicable modules.
 This mode is described in more detail [below](#comparing-datapoints).

-On the right side of the toolbar, it displays how many datapoints are in the loaded dataset and how many of those are currently selected.
-The ID of the primary selected datapoint is displayed, along with a favorite button to mark this datapoint as a favorite.
-Favorited datapoints are stored in the automatically-created **"Favorites"** slice, accessible in the slice controls.
-If only a single datapoint is selected, then the left and right arrow buttons in this toolbar allow cycling of the selected datapoint through the loaded dataset.
+The right side of the toolbar displays how many datapoints are in the loaded dataset and how many of those are currently selected.
+If only a single datapoint is selected, the left and right arrow buttons in this toolbar allow cycling of the selected datapoint through the loaded dataset.
 If the current selection is a set of datapoints, then the left and right arrow buttons control which of those datapoints is the primary selected datapoint, cycling through the datapoints in the current selection.
-A **"random"** button between the arrows allows selection of a random datapoint, as opposed to the ordered cycling done through the left and right arrows.
+A **"Select random"** button allows selection of a random datapoint, as opposed to the ordered cycling done through the left and right arrows.The **"Select all"** and **"Clear selection"** buttons are also provided to easily select all or none of the datapoints, respectively.

 ### Status Bar